redwoodjs/redwood/docs/docs/assets-and-files.md

 export default Header
 ```

-If you're curious how this works, see the webpack docs on [asset management](https://webpack.js.org/guides/asset-management/).
+If you're curious how this works, see the Vite docs on [static asset handling](https://vitejs.dev/guide/assets.html).

 ## Adding to the `web/public` Directory